MicrosoftDocs/learn/learn-pr/azure/intro-to-bot-service-bot-framework-composer/includes/2-what-is-azure-bot-service.md

 ## What is the Microsoft Bot Framework?

-*The Microsoft Bot Framework* is a collection of tools that you can use to create enterprise-grade conversational AI experiences.
+*The Microsoft Bot Framework* is a collection of tools that you can use to create conversational AI experiences.
+Whereas the Azure Bot provides hosting and 'run time' services, the Bot Framework provides the visual tools, designers, and SDK for the development experience.

 Use the framework tools to create conversational bots that interact with customers and provide them with an enriched, interactive chat experience.
 Bots can also solve business problems using AI and other cognition capabilities.
 You can use Bot Framework components to design, build, test, and deploy bot functionality.
 These components include Bot Framework Composer, the Bot Framework SDK, and the Bot Framework Emulator.

 ### Bot Framework Composer

-*Bot Framework Composer*, built on the Bot Framework SDK, is an open-source IDE for developers to author, test, provision, and manage conversational experiences.
+*Bot Framework Composer*, built on the Bot Framework SDK, is an open-source IDE for developers to author, test, and manage conversational experiences as well  provision Azure resources like the Azure Bot and cognitive services.
 It provides a powerful visual-authoring canvas.
 This canvas enables you to create dialogs, language-understanding models, knowledge bases and language generation responses from a single design canvas.
 Extend bots with code for more complex tasks such as integration with external services and apps.
 These bots can then be tested within Composer and provisioned into Azure as a Bot Service instance, along with any dependent resources.

 > [!NOTE]
 > Bot Framework Composer is available as a desktop application for Windows, macOS and Linux.
 It's also available as a web-based component that you can customize and extend.